ianheggie-oaf/scraper_utils_ruby/README.md

 `ScraperUtils::MechanizeUtils.mechanize_agent(client_options || {})`
 to receive a `Mexhanize::Agent` configured accordingly.

-The delays use a Mechanise hook to wrap all requests so you don't need to do anything else
+The delays use a Mechanize hook to wrap all requests so you don't need to do anything else

 ### Default Configuration